aptos-labs/aptos-core/specifications/mempool/README.md

 1. Overview: high-level outline of the mempool architecture
 2. Module Specifications: spec of mempool components
-3. Network Protocol: the Mempool DiemNet protocol used to participate in the Diem Payment Network
+3. Network Protocol: the Mempool AptosNet protocol used to participate in the Diem Payment Network
 4. Abstracted Modules: external components that mempool interfaces with